polubis/Dream-stack-for-React-dev/README.md

-React SPA app for blog management: `npx nx serve blog-creator` Running dedicated apps: `npx nx run-many --parallel --target=serve --projects=blog,blog-creator` Running all apps: `npx nx run-many --target=serve --all`
+React SPA app for blog management: `npx nx serve blog-creator` Running dedicated apps: `npx nx run-many --parallel --target=serve --projects=blog,blog-creator` Running all apps: `npx nx run-many --target=serve --all` Migrating to latest nx and bumping packages: `npx nx migrate latest`

 > Remember to add different port numbers if you want to run more than 1 application in the same time in **project.json** files.

 ```json
 "serve": {